emanb29/artst-website/_posts/2015-10-07-welcome-to-jekyll.markdown

 ## Next Steps
 To continue the project, there are a few avenues we will need to explore:
-- Finding annd rating better piezoelectric cells: We
+- Finding and rating better piezoelectric cells: We have ordered a few more piezo cells of different types.
+As datasheets seem incredibly hard to come by, we will have to rate the piezo cells ourselves, but luckily this is a simple and familiar process
+-